noahhefner/.dotfiles/docs/arch.md

 - [Download Arch](https://archlinux.org/download/), use the vt.edu download link
 - Boot into the iso

-### Format target drive

-- run `lsblk` to find the drive you want to install to
-- run `gdisk /sev/sdx` where is is the character of the drive you want
-- `x` to enter expert mode
-- `z` to erase the drive

 ### Run install sript

 - run `archinstall` to run arch install script